How to Recover from Any Injury: The Ultimate 5-Step Injury Recovery Guide

 You don’t have to wait for a full-blow tear to employ this either.

-In my case, I have a printout of a daily routine that incorporates stretching, resistance training and massage therapy if I feel a twinge in my elbows again.
+In my case, I have a printout of a daily routine that incorporates stretching, resistance training and massage therapy if I feel a twinge in my elbows again from my bout with tendinitis.
 And a weekly approach that allows me to continue training without further injury.

 The few times I’ve really torqued my elbows with a heavy week of training or doing something stupid in the gym, I’ve been able to resolve the pain in just a few days.